SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD Memotec CXU-810 XML.md

 ## Admin Page

-This page contains standard administrator parameter such as the location and name of the device.There are also buttons to reset the device or reboot it with the alternate firmware.On this page you can also validate the pending configuration here and apply this configuration to the running configuration of the device.
+This page contains standard administrator parameter such as the location and name of the device.
+There are also buttons to reset the device or reboot it with the alternate firmware.
+On this page you can also validate the pending configuration here and apply this configuration to the running configuration of the device.

 Further on there are also options to set the trap receiver IP and the redundancy here.

 ## Configuration - Network Page

-On this page you will find the configuration of the Management interface and the wan interface.For applying the new settings to the device you can use the apply configuration button located at the bottom of the page
+On this page you will find the configuration of the Management interface and the wan interface.
+For applying the new settings to the device you can use the apply configuration button located at the bottom of the page

 **Important note**: when the apply configuration button is pressed all settings of the driver will be applied to the running configuration and not only those of the Configuration- network Page.

 ## Configuration - E1 Ports Page

-On this page you will find the configurations of the E1 ports.Also the configuration of the Optimization can be found here.For applying the new settings to the device you can use the apply configuration button located at the bottom of the page
+On this page you will find the configurations of the E1 ports.
+Also the configuration of the Optimization can be found here.
+For applying the new settings to the device you can use the apply configuration button located at the bottom of the page

 **Important note:** when the apply configuration button is pressed all settings of the driver will be applied to the running configuration and not only those of the Configuration- E1 Ports Page.